 3. Get Involved In Extracurriculars

 In between all that studying, you may want to consider taking some time to get to work in your community.
-One thing many colleges look for are well-rounded students who are interested in more than just academics.
+One thing many colleges look for are multi-faceted students who are interested in more than just academics.

 That means that getting involved in the community could potentially help you write a strong college application, and it may also help you decide what you want to do with your life.
 Sports obsessed?
-You might consider taking up a new sport to round out your classes, or volunteering to coach a local youth team.
+You might consider taking up a new sport to round out your classes or volunteering to coach a local youth team.

 4. Consider Taking AP Courses

 Many schools offer Advanced Placement or “AP” courses.
 Taking these classes may help you get one step ahead when it comes to college.
-AP courses allow you to tackle college-level material while you’re still in high school, and at the end of the class, if you pass the AP exam, you could be rewarded with college credits.
+AP courses allow you to tackle college-level material while you’re still in high school, and at the end of the class (if you pass the AP exam), you could be rewarded with college credits.
 Why try to rack up college credits in high school?

 The more credits you earn from AP classes in high school, the more intro classes you may be able to skip in college.
-So if you take AP English in high school, you may qualify to skip out on the freshman level English class once you’re at university.
+So if you take AP English in high school, you may qualify to skip out on the freshman level English class once you’re at school.

 Depending on the school, that may mean that you have more opportunity to take specialized classes in your major, or it could even lead to the opportunity to graduate early.